 Affinity Insurance Program — Council member employees are eligible for discounts on homeowners and auto insurance through Ulster Insurance Services, Inc. and Travelers.

 The Council of Industry offers numerous networking opportunities for members in various professions.
 The Environment, Health and Safety Network meets bimonthly to discuss issues of concern to compliance managers.
-The Council is a partner in the OSHA Alliance program and thus is able to offer presentations and training directly from OSHA personnel.
 The Human Resource Network meets bimonthly to discuss employment policies and practices.
 The Council also has a Global Business Network that meets as necessary to discuss issues affecting international trade and an Executives Network that meets quarterly to tour member facilities and discuss topics vital to manufacturers.